Optifye/autoresearch/program.md

 - Change the problem definition just to make the metric look better.
 - Rewrite the repo into a totally different system if the experiment is meant to improve the existing stack rather than replace it.

 Do not default to narrow hyperparameter optimization.
-The branch is at the point where the biggest remaining gains are more likely to come from better phase-1 supervision, better pooler finetuning schedules, better stream sampling, better regularization, or cleaner selection logic that still respects the fixed contract.
+The branch is at the point where the biggest remaining gains are more likely to come from better phase-1 supervision, better pooler finetuning schedules,  better regularization, or completely new and better techniques.
 Use hyperparameter tuning mainly to support, stabilize, or validate one of those larger ideas.

 **The goal is simple: improve phase-1 validation halo16 quality without trading away the fixed-contract behavior.**
 For this single-space Mangalam packing branch, compare candidates by `val_halo16_pair_f1` on the held-out `60/40` validation split.
 Tie-break with lower `val_proxy_total_false_count`, then lower `val_count_mae`, then lower timing MAE.